brouhaha/summit/README.md

 directory (above the "src" directory), type "scons".
 The resulting executable will be build/posix/summit.

-## Cross-compiling ibex for Windows
+## Cross-compiling Summit for Windows

 Summit can be cross-compiled on a Linux host for execution on Windows (32-bit and 64-bit).
 Use a "target=win32" or "target=win64" option on the SCons command line.
 If the